Application for Minor Variance

 What is the mandate of the Committee of Adjustment?

 The Committee of Adjustment has been given powers under the Planning Act and by City Council to deal with minor variances to certain City By-laws, mainly the City’s Zoning By-law, and to deal with land severances where a minor variance is required.

 How does the Committee of Adjustment reach decisions?

 The Committee, when reviewing a Minor Variance Application, must consider the following matters:

 - Is the variance desirable for the appropriate development of the lands in question?

 - Is the general intent and purpose of the Zoning By-law maintained?

 - Is the general intent and purpose of the Official Plan maintained?

 In order for decisions of the Committee of Adjustment to be valid, all these matters must be considered and included in the Committee’s decision.

-If you are unable to locate the information you require, please contact the Planning Department at (613) 342-8772, or email:email@example.com, for additional assistance.
+If you are unable to locate the information you require, please contact the Planning Department at (613) 342-8772, ext.
+4463, or Contact by Email, for additional assistance.